Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 If adding insulation doesn’t fix your noise nuisance problems, there are other things you can try, such as adding more mass to the wall, for example, adding extra sheets of drywall or decoupling the drywall from the stud.

-And don’t forget to ensure all potential sound leaks are sealed with caulking, especially around the perimeter of your walls which can allow noises to bypass your soundproofing measures.
+Don’t forget to ensure all potential sound leaks are sealed with caulking, especially around the perimeter of your walls, which can allow noises to bypass your soundproofing measures.

 If you enjoyed reading this article, you might be interested to know that we’ve put together an analysis of the R-values of different types of insulation and how much they cost, which you can read here.